Use maps for storing values

 For this tutorial, each AccountId

-represents a key that maps to one and only one stored numeric my_value
+represents a key that maps to one and only one stored numeric my_map

 .

-Each user can only store, increment, and retrieve the value associated with his or her own AccountId
+Each user can only store, increment, and retrieve the value associated with their own AccountId

 .